flecoqui/projects/_posts/2017-05-18-Mandarine.md

 - automate the generation of multi-languages subtitles</p>
 - reduce the time to publish the training courses videos</p>

-Moreover, they want to personalize the journey for each user amongst the catalog of Online Training Courses </p>
+Moreover, they want to personalize the journey for each user amongst the catalog of Online Training Courses.</p>

 The solution relies on :</p>
 - [Azure Media Services Indexer](https://docs.microsoft.com/en-us/azure/media-services/media-services-process-content-with-indexer2) : Used to generate the subtitles in the Speech language of the videos </p>